fcorowe/sl/README.md

 ## Citation

-If you use the interative map and/or code, you can give appropriate attribution by using the following citation:
+If you use the material, code or processed data, you can give appropriate attribution by using the following citation:

 ```
 @article{rowe_slr20,